Get insider access

 Desktop

-The Dell S2722QC has an okay HDR color gamut.
-It has great coverage of the DCI-P3 color space used by most current HDR content, including on UHD Blu-rays, but its coverage of the Rec.
-2020 color space is limited, and it can't display a wide color gamut.
+The HDR color gamut is alright.
+It has decent coverage of the DCI-P3 color space used by most current HDR content, but its Rec.
+2020 color space coverage is more limited.
+However, it struggles with tone mapping, so most colors are inaccurate.

 Picture Quality